-If you do NOT want financial help, and prefer to pay full price for a plan, go directly to Shop and Compare to see what plans fit your needs (skip the "Annual Household Income" and Check for Savings sections.)
+If you do NOT want financial help, and prefer to pay full price for a plan, you can preview plans with our shop and compare tool to see what plans fit your needs (skip the "Annual Household Income" and Check for Savings sections.)

-If you are interested in getting financial help, first get an idea of what you might qualify for with our shop and compare tool:
+If you are interested in getting financial help, you can get an idea of what you might qualify for with our shop and compare tool: